Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 Please practice wise and sustainable harvesting techniques.
 Consider the needs of the plants and the other animals that might feed on them.

-If the plant you are harvesting is rare, is the only one of its kind on the location you are harvesting or especially if it is endangered, leave it alone!
+If the plant you are harvesting is rare, or is the only one of its kind in the location you are at, or especially if the plant is endangered, then leave it alone!

-Look for places where the species you are interested in gathering is plentiful.
-Also look for plants that have abundant fruit, nuts or berries.
+Look for places where the species you are interested in is plentiful.
+Also look for plants that have abundant fruit, nuts, or berries.
 This will make your job of gathering less work and also, if you are considerate, it will leave less of an impact on the land.
-A good guidelines is to collect one third of the plant material, leaving two thirds for plant regeneration and wildlife.
+A good guideline is to collect one third of the plant material, leaving two thirds for plant regeneration and wildlife.

 Be More Prepared For Your Next Outdoor Adventure!